AndreLFN1/Bioinform-tica/README.md

-1) The first code I have added was my solution for a counting nucleotide problem at https://rosalind.info/problems/dna/ .
+1) [counting_nucleotides.py] The first code I have added was my solution for a counting nucleotide problem at https://rosalind.info/problems/dna/ .
 It's a general purpose program to count nucleotides within a .txt file or given by the user in python.

-2) The second code is the resolution of the exercie that can be find here: https://rosalind.info/problems/rna/ .
+2) [dna_to_rna] The second code is the resolution of the exercie that can be find here: https://rosalind.info/problems/rna/ .
 The idea was pretty simple, just changing the T's on the code for U's.

-3) Now the game was put in a higher stantard.
+3) [complementary_strand] Now the game was put in a higher stantard.
 I had to solve how to make an inverted strant and at the same time, translate it.
 I have used slicing methods that I have learned just to it, and also came with the problem to translate the code without changing former changes.
 The challenge can be found here: https://rosalind.info/problems/revc/ .

+4) [counting_gc_content] Ok, this on was hard for me.
+The ideia is to read a FAST file (it is organized like this: ">'sequence_id"\n<sequence>"*n and the ideia was to isolate it, make the GC content calculation ((G + C) / (G + C + T + A) in a way that the user can know what sequence haas the biggest gc content.
+I know there are cleaner ways of solving it but this is what I can do in my current experience in python.